-By default, terrains will be rendered with the standard Unity terrain shader.
-However, you can easily assign your favourite third-party terrain shader to CityGen3D terrains.
+By default, terrains will be rendered with the Unity terrain shader for your chosen render pipeline, but you can easily assign your favourite third-party terrain shader to CityGen3D generated terrains.

 Using a combination of easy to use filters, you can also use different textures based on the height and/or gradient of the terrain at any location.